jj4g17/msc/README.md

 # msc
-Code pertaining to my Master's dissertation on Bayesian optimisation
+Code pertaining to my Master's dissertation on Bayesian optimisation.

+TBA:
+Documentation on functions